EWaterman/EWaterman.github.io/_posts/Ch1/0001-05-01-how-to-be-productive.md

 <hr><br>
 Here are a few tips to help you stay productive:

-- **Build a schedule and stick to it.** If you have designated writing time during the day (say, 6-8 PM), your brain will be more likely to stay focused on writing during that time period.
+- **Build a schedule and stick to it.** If you have designated writing time during the day (say, 6-8 PM), you’ll develop a routine and be more likely to stay focused on writing during that time period.

 - Similarly, **have a designated work spot.** If you work in the same place you sleep and watch cat videos, you’re going to have trouble staying focused on your work.
 If you take a break, leave your work spot.